Online Land Surveying Schools: How to Choose

 How to Select an Online Land Surveying School

-Students considering online land surveying schools should determine if the programs offered are either fully or partially online.
-Certain land surveying programs are hybrid programs, and they require students to take examinations or complete some laboratory assignments on campus.
+Students considering online land surveying schools should determine if the programs offered are fully or partially online.
+Hybrid programs require students to take examinations or complete some laboratory assignments on campus.
 Some schools help students satisfy these requirements, while others require that students make their own arrangements and submit proof of completion.

-Online land surveying programs may lead to a certificate or bachelor's degree, and potential students should determine which route is best for them.
-The U.S. Bureau of Labor Statistics informed as of 2012 that land surveyors need a bachelor's degree to gain licensure (www.bls.gov).
+Online land surveying programs lead to a certificate or bachelor's degree, and potential students should determine which route is best for them.
+The U.S. Bureau of Labor Statistics states that land surveyors need a bachelor's degree to gain licensure (www.bls.gov).
 However, those with sufficient experience or a baccalaureate degree in a related field may only need a certificate to qualify.
-Certificate programs can last one semester to one year, and students can earn an average of 15 credit hours.
+Certificate programs can last one semester to one year, with around 15 credit hours.
 Online bachelor's degree programs typically take four years to complete, with students earning 120-130 credit hours.

 All 50 states require land surveyors to be licensed.
 Most states expect candidates to satisfy a written exam issued by the National Council of Examiners for Engineering and Surveying, although some have additional state-governed exams.
 Accredited online programs prepare students for their state-mandated exams through an intensive and often hands-on curriculum.
 Some states specifically request that students graduate from an ABET-approved school to gain licensure.
 Prospective students may wish to see if the schools they're considering offer exam-specific preparation courses as well.